 To this day, rBGH is illegal for use in Canada.
 However, new developments could now see it flood into grocery stores across the country.

 In the U.S., dairy farmers are permitted to inject rBGH into their cows.
-And now, under NAFTA 2.0 – the United States-Mexico-Canada Agreement (USMCA) – Canada has given unprecedented access for U.S. milk laced with this genetically engineered hormone to be sold in our grocery stores alongside rBGH-free milk from Canadian dairy farms that generations have come to know and trust – without any labelling requirements to allow Canadian consumers to make informed choices.
+And now, under NAFTA 2.1 – the United States-Mexico-Canada Agreement (USMCA) – if ratified by Canada, would give unprecedented access for U.S. milk laced with this genetically engineered hormone to be sold in our grocery stores alongside rBGH-free milk from Canadian dairy farms that generations have come to know and trust – without any labelling requirements to allow Canadian consumers to make informed choices.

 Canada's decision to keep rBGH out of our dairy supply is just one of many of our higher safety standards that are threatened by these new trade agreements – and the Government of Canada must now stand firm in upholding it.